Bryan Adams: 1990s

 In November 1996, "I Finally Found Someone" was released, which was recorded by Bryan Adams and Barbra Streisand as part of the soundtrack of Streisand's self-directed film The Mirror Has Two Faces.
 The song was nominated for an Academy Awards and Golden Globe Awards.
 It peaked at number 8 on the Billboard Hot 100.

 In November 1997, Adams penned new lyrics to the Jean-Jacques Goldman song "Puisque tu pars" also written that month, remade as Let's Talk About Love recorded by Celine Dion.

 In 1999, a demo version of Adams' translation appeared on the single CD "Cloud Number Nine" in 1999.
 In December 1997, Adams released MTV Unplugged with three new tracks: "Back to You", "A Little Love" and "When You Love Someone".
 "Back to You" was the first single, followed by "I'm Ready", an acoustic version of the song from the album Cuts Like A Knife.
 The album was a top ten success in Germany while both singles reached the top 20 in the UK.

 On a Day Like Today was released in 1998 and the release coincided with his contract being sold to Interscope Records.
 On a Day Like Today enjoyed success internationally, entering the top five in Germany and Canada and was certified platinum in the UK.
 It generated two British top ten singles: "Cloud Number Nine" and "When You're Gone", which featured Melanie C of the Spice Girls and peaked at number 3.
 The song has sold 830,000 combined equivalent-sales in the UK as of May 2019.

 To commemorate the millennium, Adams released The Best of Me, his most comprehensive collection of songs at that time, which included two new songs, the title track "The Best of Me" and "Don't Give Up" (number 1 in the UK).
 The album reached the top ten in Germany and was certified three times platinum in Canada and Platinum in the UK.
-The single from the album, "The Best of Me" was a successful hit with the exception of the US, where neither the single or the album were released by Interscope Records, the single peaked at 10 on the Canadian Singles Chart on January 24, 2000.
+The single from the album, "The Best of Me" was a successful hit with the exception of the U.S., where neither the single or the album were released by Interscope Records, the single peaked at 10 on the Canadian Singles Chart on January 24, 2000.